orbingol/NURBS-Python/README.rst

 Introduction
 ============

-NURBS-Python (geomdl) is a pure Python, self-contained, object-oriented B-Spline and NURBS spline library.
+NURBS-Python (geomdl) is a pure Python, self-contained, object-oriented B-Spline and NURBS library.

 Features
 ========